JuliaGeometry/OldImmutableArrays.jl/README.md

 # ImmutableArrays.jl

-Fixed-size immutable vectors and matrices.
+Statically-sized immutable vectors and matrices.

 ## Features

+- A macro for generating vector and matrix types and methods up to an arbitrary dimension.
-- Vectors of dimension 2 through 4.
+- A default instantiation of types up to dimension 4.
-- Basic arithmetic operations.
+- Unrolled implementations of arithmetic operations and mathematical functions.
+- Unrolled matrix-vector and matrix-matrix multiplication.
+- Conversions between vectors and row/column matrices.

 ## TODO

-- Add matrices.
-- Add linear algebra.
+- Add a complete test suite.
 - Add projective geometry.

-- Add a complete test suite.
-- Translate more functions to automatic generation.
+## Status

+The implementation is, in intention at least, fairly feature-complete.
+However, vast amounts of the code are as yet untested.
+Please use caution.

 ## Credits